clbhundley/BounceX/README.md

 Drag the BounceX repository folder into the Godot Project Manager window

-Select BounceX and Press Run
+Select BounceX and Press Edit to "install" the project (you only have to do this once) Close Godot after the project editor opens up

+Restart Godot, select BounceX, and press Play

+Enjoy